Mohammadimh76/Course_Description_IT/General Courses/General Courses.md

-# Islamic Thought I
+# Islamic Ideology I

 Focused on Islamic Laws and Regulations.

-# Islamic Thought II
+# Islamic Ideology II

 Based on Rational and Philosophical proofs of God and other Islamic Concepts.